 WHO WITNESSED THE INCIDENT?
-DESCRIBE THE PROPERTY DAMAGE/LOSS, IF ANY: DESCRIBE ANY PREVIOUS CONDITIONS/INJURY TO BODY PART CURRENTLY INJURE ED: ARE YOU EMPLOYED OUTSIDE OF THE CITY OF ALAMEDA?
-IF SO, PLEASE DESCRIB E WHERE.
-Please check one only: □ IAM PRESENTLY CLAIMING MY MEDICAL CONDITION OR INJUR COMPENSATION (WC) CLAIM AND: □ I need a DWC-1 WC Claim Form. □ I have been given a DWC-1 WC Claim Form and (check one): □ I have completed it - to be submitted with Incident Reports. □ I will complete it and submit it within 24 hours.
-Y AS A WORKERS' I AM NOT PRESENTLY CLAIMING MY MEDICAL CONDITION OR IN COMPENSATION (WC) CLAIM. ✓ I am declining medical treatment at this time and am fully capable o and customary duties. of performing my usual ✓ I understand that I am able to change my mind and can file a WC claim within one year from the date of injury (or longer if an exposure or compensable injury). ✓ If I do change my mind and want to obtain medical care, I will immediately notify my supervisor, my department's work comp contact, or Risk Management and submit a DWC-1 WC Claim Form at that time.
+DESCRIBE THE PROPERTY DAMAGE/LOSS, IF ANY: DESCRIBE ANY PREVIOUS CONDITIONS/INJURY TO BODY PART CURRENTLY INJURED: ARE YOU EMPLOYED OUTSIDE OF THE CITY OF ALAMEDA?
+IF SO, PLEASE DESCRIBE WHERE • Please check one only: □ LAM PRESENTLY CLAIMING MY MEDICAL CONDITION OR INJURY AS A WORKI COMPENSATION (WC) CLAIM AND: □ I need a DWC-1 WC Claim Form. □ I have been given a DWC-1 WC Claim Form and (check one): □ I have completed it - to be submitted with Incident Reports. □ I will complete it and submit it within 24 hours.
+ERS' I AM NOT PRESENTLY CLAIMING MY MEDICAL CONDITION OR INJURY AS A WORKERS' COMPENSATION (WC) CLAIM. ✓ I am declining medical treatment at this time and am fully capable of performing my usual and customary duties. ✓ I understand that I am able to change my mind and can file a WC claim within one year from the date of injury (or longer if an exposure or compensable injury). ✓ If I do change my mind and want to obtain medical care, I will immediately notify my supervisor, my department's work comp contact, or Risk Management and submit a DWC-1 WC Claim Form at that time.
 The information contained in this report is true and correct to the best of my knowledge.
 EMPLOYEE'S SIGNATURE: DATE: